Sicily: Land of Contrasts

 3) Love the things you love and be open to what you don't yet love.

 5) For artist travellers, making bad art is part of the process of making art.
 Trust it.
 Give yourself a break.
 Make a mess, make "uglies".
-We need "mistakes" to see our path more clearly.
+For all of us: We need "mistakes" to see our path more clearly.

-6) Circumstances may or may not inspire creative efforts, and you may or may not like the process while it's happening.
+6) You may or may not like the process while it's happening.
 But you really don't know the end result.... yet.

 7) Not every change of scene need be picturesque or comfortable.
 But all offer something to explore, discover, and learn.